mgit-at/distroless/README.md

 ### Bazel

 For full documentation on how to use bazel to generate Docker images, see the [bazelbuild/rules_docker](http://github.com/bazelbuild/rules_docker) repository.

+For documentation and examples on how to use the bazel deb_packages rules and the related update helper script, see [./package_manager](./package_manager)

 Examples can be found in this repository in the [examples](examples/) directory.